Anti-Racism: A Resource List

 @brownhistory - this account posts personal anecdotes from people who identify as South Asian or of South Asian descent and reminds their followers of important (and often not talked about) historical moments in South Asian history.

-@blackgirlknitclub – a community of black women and women of colour based in London.
-They host workshops on colonialism and West African textile history, and post a number of tutorials for skill such as hand knitting.
+@blackgirlknitclub - a community of Black women and women of colour based in London.
+They host workshops on colonialism and West African textile history, and post a number of tutorials for skills such as hand knitting.

 @thegreatunlearn - a monthly syllabus curated by Rachel Cargle, dedicated to unlearning that which is presented as factual and objective in American history books.